rbgrouleff/coolie/README.md

-Coolie
+Sisyphus
 ======

-Coolie provides a really simple way of starting and stopping multiple parallel worker processes that are meant to run repeatedly in an efficient way.
+Sisyphus provides a really simple way of starting and stopping multiple parallel worker processes that are meant to run repeatedly in an efficient way.

 It requires no frameworks, databases or anything.
 It just does what you